djplaner/canvas-collections/docs/reference/development/representations/representation-development.md

 The following table summarises the additional complexities required by `HorizontalCards` and one by an existing Collections feature ([FYI modules](../../conceptual-model/objects/general.md#fyi-objects)).
 Due to its design it borrows heavily from the _GriffithCards_ representation.
 With a different representation you may be creating your own components.

+Yep, it gets a bit complicated here.
+But we end up with the figure below.

 | Value required | Existing Value | Additional complexity |
 | --- | --- | --- |
 | Module date | A dual date from July 10 to 28 | [`DateWidget` component](https://github.com/djplaner/canvas-collections/blob/main/src/components/Representations/GriffithCards/DateWidget.svelte)|